lenmorld/nodejsams/h13/README.md

 - saves nicknames on server

-- **Callbacks** allow server to return some info to client after message has been sent
+- **Callbacks** allow server to return some info to client after message has been sent this allows client to know whether nickname was already in the nickname list and act accordingly

+Logic:
+1. User submits nickname from client side
+2. Server receives nickname, checks if exist
+3. If exists, server issues a callback that says false
+4. else, true
+5. client receives callback data and informs user

 Client